speciationgenomics/speciationgenomics.github.io/_pages/0_Logging_on.md

 #### Logging on

 If you are using a Mac or Linux machine, you will need to open a `terminal` window.
 If you are using a Windows machine, start [MobaXterm](https://mobaxterm.mobatek.net/) or "Ubuntu on Windows" to get a `terminal`.
-For MobaXterm users, we recommend to go to "Settings" and change the "Persistent home directory" to a directory of your choice.
+For MobaXterm users, we recommend to go to "Settings", then "Configuration" and change the "Persistent home directory" to a directory of your choice.
+In the same Configuration window, also go to "SSH" and tick the box "SSH keepalive".

 To connect to the Amazon cloud, we use the command `ssh`.